KPackratt2k/S-ENC-YUV/README.md

 Refer to the [SJ1-43502PM Datasheet](https://www.cuidevices.com/product/resource/sj1-43502pm.pdf) for pin locations.

-Once you have the wires soldered onto the jack, it would be a good idea to add heat shrink tubes onto them to reduce stress on the wires.
+Once you have the wires soldered onto the jack, it would be a good idea to add heat shrink tubes onto them to reduce stress on the wires and prevent any shorts.

 Install the 3.5mm jack and the SNES motherboard in the bottom shell, run the wires from the jack onto the output pads on the mod board, cut the wires to size, strip the ends of the wires, tin both the mod board pads and the wires, and solder the wires onto the corresponding pads.